 - Create your own marketing materials easily, following brand guidelines

 - Advertise more successfully with a memorable look

 - Help others believe in your business and in you!

-Your customers aren’t scrutinizing your business the way you are, and if your website is using a template, they’re likely not to realize that.
+Your customers aren’t scrutinizing your business the way you are, and if your website is using a template, they’re likely not going to realize that.
 If your packaging looks homemade, your logo doesn’t represent your business, or your look isn’t the same from one place to the next, they’re not going to be interested in what you do.
-Better to catch their attention with a well crafted brand now, and fuss around with the rest of the list later.
+Better to catch their attention with a well-crafted brand now, and fuss around with the rest of the business-building checklist later.